 The best toothbrush for your child will depend on your budget and their preferences.
 You'll probably find they outgrow each brush after a few years, so they may switch from one to another.

-If you’re after a more affordable option, either the battery-powered or rechargeable toothbrush from Oral-B would be a good way to introduce a child to powered brushing from age 3.
-The rechargeable model with its replaceable heads will work out cheaper in the long run.
+If you'd prefer to buy from a name you know well, either the battery-powered or rechargeable toothbrush from Oral-B would be a good way to introduce a child to powered brushing from age 3.
+The rechargeable model with its replaceable heads will work out cheaper (and more eco-friendly) in the long run.

 Ultimately, it's most important that you show your child how to brush correctly and monitor their brushing until they can brush independently – probably around age seven or eight.

 There are plenty of other things you can do to keep your child's teeth and mouth healthy.
-These include having regular dental checkups and reducing the amount of sugar they consume, particularly as snacks.
-Find out more about maintaining children's oral health here.
+These include having regular dental checkups and reducing the amount, and more importantly the frequency, of sugar they consume, particularly as snacks.
+Find out more about maintaining children's oral health in our dedicated guide.

 Oral Health Foundation: Children's teeth.
 Consulted 22nd December 2022.

 National Library of Medicine: The safety and efficacy of a children's power toothbrush and a manual toothbrush in 6-11 year-olds.
 Consulted 22nd December 2022.